koxu1996/koxu1996.github.io/Casper-Staking-Guide.md

     casper-client get-deploy <DEPLOY_HASH_HERE> | jq .result.execution_results

-which will return the json body of the deploy's execution results:
+which will return the JSON body of the deploy's execution results:

     [
       {